-- The applicant is responsible for remaining compliant after being awarded NCPG funding. - You will have 12 months from the time you receive funds to complete your project. - You are not allowed to change your project listed in your application after receiving funding. - If unforeseen circumstances occur and your original project needs to be amended, please contact our office immediately. - The applicant group is subject to two or more sight visits. - If you have funds remaining at the end of your grant period because you under-budgeted, you will be required to submit a letter stating how you will use the remaining funds.
+- The applicant is responsible for remaining compliant after being awarded NCPG funding. - You will have 12 months from the time you receive funds to complete your project. - You are not allowed to change your project listed in your application after receiving funding. - If unforeseen circumstances occur and your original project needs to be amended, please contact our office immediately.
+You must notify our office of project changes before the action plan takes place. - The applicant group is subject to two or more sight visits. - If you have funds remaining at the end of your grant period because of under-budgeting, you will be required to submit a letter stating how you will use the remaining funds.
 If the reason is not approved by our office, you will need to return the remaining funds.

-Payable to: City of Memphis - Upon the award disbursement of a group's project, we will request two reports: a mid-year report and a final report.
+Payable to: City of Memphis

+• Upon the award disbursement of a group's project, we will request two reports: a mid-year report and a final report.
 Groups will also be required to submit receipts for expenses associated with the project.
 If your group has received a grant from us in the past and has not submitted a final report for that grant, we will not be able to consider your application.

-Applications are accepted BI-ANNUALLY, and must be submitted by email as a PDF file, application portal, or dropped off, by 4:00 pm on the specified due date.
-Applicants may request a maximum award amount of \$2,500.
-Groups who receive a grant award for two consecutive cycles will become ineligible to apply for another grant award until after 12 months without receipt of Neighborhood Crime Prevention Grant funds.
+Applications are accepted BI-ANNUALLY, and must be submitted by email as a PDF file, submitted in the online application portal, or dropped off, by 4:00 pm on the specified due date.

+Groups who receive a grant award for two consecutive cycles will become ineligible to apply for another grant award until after 12 months of receiving the Neighborhood Crime Prevention Grant funds.
 This means that you can apply 2 rounds in a row and then you will need to wait a year before applying again.

-All projects must be accessible to persons with disabilities.
+All projects must be accessible to persons with disabilities:

 Programs, information, participation, communications, and services must be accessible to persons with disabilities to comply with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 All projects must comply with other federal regulations, including without limitation: nondiscrimination, equal access, and equal opportunity.